Construction Loans

 Do you require specific contractors or allow borrower-as-builder?

-We require licensed, insured contractors with demonstrated track records of completing similar projects successfully.
-We review contractor references, financial capacity, and current workload before approving projects.
-Experienced developers may act as their own general contractors for residential projects if they demonstrate appropriate licensing, insurance, and construction management capability.
-All contractors must meet our qualification standards regardless of borrower relationship.
+We require licensed Massachusetts contractors with demonstrated track records of completing comparable projects.
+We review contractor licensing, insurance, bonding, financial capacity, and prior project references as part of underwriting.
+Experienced developers with Massachusetts general contractor licensing may act as their own GC for residential projects if they demonstrate appropriate capability and insurance coverage.
+All contractors must meet our qualification standards regardless of their relationship to the borrower.

 What happens if my construction project encounters cost overruns or delays?